 Suction Power and Cleaning Performance

-The Vax Blade 32V Pro provides surprisingly strong suction for an inexpensive cordless, even on the standard suction setting.
+We think the Vax Blade 32V Pro provides surprisingly strong suction for an inexpensive cordless, even on the standard suction setting.
 This is partly due to the “Direct Helix Technology”, which is designed to optimise airflow.

 Of course, the Vax 32V isn’t the most powerful cordless vacuum on the market – but it’s also a lot cheaper than models from Dyson and Tineco.

-In fact, we think it’s one of the best cordless stick vacuums for carpets – at least when it comes to value for money.
+Even so, we think it’s one of the best cordless stick vacuums for carpets – at least when it comes to value for money.

 We’re also impressed by the Blade’s hard floor cleaning performance.
 It does a good job of picking up dust and small debris from laminate, floorboards and tiles.